S4lt5/control-rod/README.md

 ## Local File Based / Developer Mode

-If you are NOT deploying to a cloud environment, or do not wish to use s3/athena, leave the USE_AWS_DATA_SOURCES value unset.
+If you are NOT deploying to a cloud environment, or do not wish to use s3/athena, leave the USE_ATHENA_DATA_SOURCE value to false.

 Copy a result JSON output file from nuclei into ./data/findings.json (You may need to wrap the JSONLines output into an array to make it a proper JSON file)